warpdotgreen/monitoring/README.md

 # warp.green Validator Monitoring

-This is a helper tool for monitoring validators of the [warp.green bridge](https://warp.green).
+This is a helper tool for monitoring the uptime of [warp.green](https://warp.green) bridge validators.
 It checks whether validators are relaying events and signing messages, and it runs a local webserver for querying the current status of a validator.
 This allows it to be added to any monitoring or alert service, such as BetterStack.

-Note: This tool only compares events between validators by connecting to each validators relay, it does not follow the blockchain and does not know if a validator is actually part of the bridge.
-It won't detect if all validators fail.
+Note: This tool only compares events between validators by connecting to each validators relay.
+It does not follow the blockchain and does not know if a validator is actually part of the bridge.
+Thus, it will not detect if all validators fail.

 ## Getting Started